YosysHQ-Docs/AppNote-109/docs/source/index.rst

 | visibility.                                                          |
 +----------------------------------------------------------------------+

-As shown in Figure 1.1, there are three verification functions that an assertion performs:
+As shown in Figure 1.1, the property has a verification layer with different functions stated below:

-- **assert:** Specifies *validity*, *correctness* or a behavior that a system or design is obligated to implement.
+- **assert:** Specifies *validity*, *correctness*, or a behavior that a system or design is obligated to implement.
 When using the *assert* function, the solver's task is to either conclude that the assertion and the design are a *tautology* or to show a counterexample (CEX)